 Here are 3 tips to support your circadian rhythm

 - The next easy solution is resting or sleeping in your bed in your bedroom.
-Falling asleep in front of the TV or on your couch is simply poor sleep hygiene and terrible for your body and your health.
+Falling asleep in front of the TV or on your couch is simply poor sleep hygiene.
+It’s terrible for your body and your health.
 And make sure your mattress and pillows are super comfortable and great for your body.
 An uncomfortable pillow can ruin your night – and your day!

-- Get out and be in the daylight as soon as possible after you wake up each morning.
+Get out and be in the daylight as soon as possible after you wake up each morning.
 Morning sunlight has a bigger effect on sleep than almost any other variable.
-In the morning, if we get bright light exposure, our brain turns on a timer and says, okay, 14 hours after this is time to sleep, and you’re ready to have a good deep refreshing sleep cycle after you start that whole process.
+In the morning, if we get bright light exposure, our brain turns on a timer.
+It says, okay, 14 hours after this is time to sleep, and you’re ready to have a good deep refreshing sleep cycle after you start that whole process.
 The magic number seems to be about a half an hour of exposure within an hour of waking.
 Just being outside, even if it’s overcast or anything, there’s so much more light intensity.
 (One pitfall is just living in areas or at times of year – or lifestyles – where you’re just not getting up with the daylight.
 In those cases, it’s worth having a lightbox.
-You can get units for very effective ones for $100 price range from Amazon or online.)
+You can get units from Amazon in the $100 price range.)

 One of the fastest ways to restore health and help you feel better almost immediately is to get more sleep.
 In fact, it is also one of the simplest keys to unlocking more energy.

 And it is an easy entry point to health – and happiness.

 PS: Have fun exploring the creative and flavorful recipes in Dr. Caplan’s cookbook “Lupus Friendly Recipes to Calm the Fires of Inflammation.”
 These delicious recipes are great support for lowering inflammation due to lupus or other autoimmune disease symptoms.